Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 Connect your tournament to social media platforms by linking your social media handles to your tournament.
 You can also integrate your Twitter feed into the tournament timeline.

 Tournament Manager is another free bracket maker for managing tournaments.
-It provides an easy and user-friendly management portal to customize all the tournament details.
+It provides a user-friendly management portal for customizing all the tournament details.

 Participants can subscribe to your tournaments to access information about the tournaments and their respective matchups.